 novel is a worthy

 addition to purely scientific literature on the Templar arrest, trial,

 resistance and collaps in France and England, as well as, only briefly

-in the end, its continuation in Portugal.
+in the end, its continuation, be it in another setting and shape, in Portugal.

 *) The edition in German is called "Der Schatz de Templar", the one in Spanish "El tesoro de los Templarios", the one in Rumanian "Amurgul Templierilor" ; Regrettably English or French editions have not (yet) been pulished.
 Illustration top cover of the Dutch version.